anthonybar/cautious-enigma/README.md

    * What are the GitHub usernames and names of your team members?
        * GitHub username 1:       name 1:
        * GitHub username 2: jesonsalla       name 2: Jack Sonsalla
-       * GitHub username 3: anthonybar21     name 3: Anthony Barthell
+       * GitHub username 3: anthonybar     name 3: Anthony Barthell
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?